Elisabeth Gerwin is Associate Professor of French in the

 degree (DEA) from the Université de Paris VIII.

-Beth has published a number of articles on Balzac (most recently in the journal Nineteenth-Century French Studies), as well as on literary theory and on Freud.
-Her research focuses on the representation of difference, and in particular of sexual difference.
+Beth has published articles on Balzac in journals such as Nineteenth-Century French Studies, Romance Studies, L'année balzacienne and in the recent Cambridge Companion to Balzac.
+Her article on androgyny in Balzac is due to appear in French Studies in 2020.
+She has also published on literary theory and psychoanalysis, and is currently working on the representation of narcissism in French nineteenth-century literature.
 She teaches all levels of university French, and especially enjoys teaching courses on what she considers to be the most fascinating period of a fascinating culture: the early half of the French nineteenth century.